-Graduates receive a joint certificate from IDB, Indiana University’s Schools of Global and International Studies and Kelley School of Business.
+Graduates receive a joint certificate from IDB, Indiana University’s Kelley School of Business and School of Global and International Studies.

 Military students are either centrally funded or funded by their units.
 The sponsoring military entity normally selects the students and submits an application package to be approved by the IDB.

 Private Sector or Self-Selected Students